karanshervani/CSC-120/README.md

 # CSC-120
-This repo contains all the projects I did in my Freshman year.
+This contains all the projects I did in my Freshman year.